by Texas Homesteader

 *this post contains an affiliate link

 A sweet friend invited me to come pick some of the pears from her huge pear tree recently and of course I jumped on that offer!
-RancherMan & I showed up at her house armed with a feed sack that typically holds 50 lbs of feed, and we proceeded to fill that bad boy up with pears!
-I promised to bring back some canned pears for her but she said she’s had all the pears she wishes to have this year.
+RancherMan & I showed up at her house armed with a feed sack that typically holds 50 lbs of feed.
+We proceeded to fill that bad boy up with pears!
+I promised to bring back some canned pears for her.
+But she said she’s had all the pears she wishes to have this year.
 LOL.

 Having so many pears to go through I was very thankful that I had this * apple peeler to get me through it quickly.
 I don’t know what I would do if I had to peel that many pears with a paring knife!
 I found that I could peel, core & slice a pear in 5-7 seconds!
 WOO-HOO, watch me go!